scpwiki/wikijump/ftml/README.md

 $ cargo build --release
 ```

-This will create the appropriate Rust library files and the following binary:
+This will create the appropriate Rust library files and the following `ftml` binary.

-* `ftml` is a command-line tool to permit use of the library

 The programs can be executed using the following: